Albert Park/Radisson Heights: Demographics

 Residents in this community had a median household income of $38,019 in 2000.
 As of 2000, 25.9% of the residents were immigrants.
 A proportion of 40.2% of the buildings were condominiums or apartments, and 58% of the housing was used for renting.

+Crime

+Albert Park/Radisson Heights has historically been a troubled area of Calgary, but has had improving crime statistics in part due to public and private reinvestment in the greater Forest Lawn area.

 Attractions

 Albert Park and Radisson Heights are close to Downtown Calgary.
-Inglewood, Fort Calgary Historic Park and the Calgary Zoo, are just moments away.
+Inglewood, Fort Calgary Historic Park and the Wilder Institute/Calgary Zoo, are just moments away.
 The Max Bell Centre (ice hockey arena) is located immediately west of Radisson Heights.

 In 2002, Radisson Heights was the first community in Calgary to have its own Wi-Fi internet service and was managed by WestNet Wireless.

 Education

 This neighbourhood has one public elementary school: Radisson Park Elementary School (K-5) built in 2006.
 There were two other elementary schools that were closed and merged into Radisson Park Elementary School, angering some southwest residents who have no community elementary schools.